 Instruction of Presentations

-Contributed oral presentations are 15 minutes long, including 5 minutes for questions and discussion.
+Contributed oral presentations are 15 minutes long.
+Please target your presentation for a duration of about 12 minutes for the presentation plus ab.
+3 minutes for questions from the audience.
 The paper must be presented by one of the author or co-authors.
 Oral presentations are to be made either using your laptop or the PC that will be available in the session room (Windows system + Power point).
 Please come to the session room with your laptop or pen drive having your presentation file.
 There will be a volunteer on hand to assist in starting each presentation.
+Authors must prepare their oral presentations to be sure to convey their message in clear and sharp manner, including giving outline of the key principles, facts and results.
+More detailed discussions can continue during the breaks.

 Layout: Vertical and one page needed